kdpkst/file-transfer-and-network-traffic-control/README.md

 ## File Transfer Application

 The project aims to utilize Python socket programming to implement a client-side application for file uploading, adhering to a custom application-layer protocol.
-> **Note**: The protocol specification and the server-side application have been defined and provided by a university professor.
+> **Note**: The protocol and the server-side application was defined and implemented by XJTLU Dr. Fei Cheng.

 ### Protocol Specification